Willie Nelson's album

 NORML's long-time supporter and Advisory Board member, and possibly America's most famous and beloved cannabis smoker, Willie Nelson is doing remarkable things to 'normalize' cannabis in the eyes of the American public.

-If you support reforming cannabis laws, one can marvel at Willie, who, at 73 years of age, lives an honest and transparent existence regarding his enjoyment derived from decades of cannabis use.
-This summer alone Willie and his family hosted the first annual Willie Nelson & NORML Benefit Golf Tournament; provided VIP passes to NORML supporters for The Annual Fourth of July Willie Nelson and Family Picnic and Concert; Willie will appear on the cover of High Times Magazine and he has just released one of the most [pro-marijuana] marketed reggae albums of all times.
+If you support reforming cannabis laws, one can marvel at Willie, who, at over 80 years of age, lives an honest and transparent existence regarding his enjoyment derived from decades of cannabis use.
+Willie and his family hosted the Willie Nelson & NORML Benefit Golf Tournament; provided VIP passes to NORML supporters for The Fourth of July Willie Nelson and Family Picnic and Concert; Willie has released one of the most [pro-marijuana] marketed reggae albums of all times.

 Review by NORML's Executive Director Allen St. Pierre